symfony/symfony-docs/templating.rst

     {# ... #}

-In the child template, you simply override the ``stylesheets`` block and put your new stylesheet tag inside of that block.
-Of course, since you want to add to the parent block's content (and not actually *replace* it), you should use the ``parent()`` Twig function to include everything from the ``stylesheets`` block of the base template.
+In the child template, you override the ``stylesheets`` block and put your new stylesheet tag inside of that block.
+Since you want to add to the parent block's content (and not actually *replace* it), you also use the ``parent()`` Twig function to include everything from the ``stylesheets`` block of the base template.

 You can also include assets located in your bundles' ``Resources/public/`` folder.
 You will need to run the ``php bin/console assets:install target [--symlink]``